-Christina Goodrich is a litigation partner in the firm’s Los Angeles office and the office’s managing partner.
+Christina Goodrich is an intellectual property litigation partner in the firm's Los Angeles office and the office’s managing partner.

 After law school, Christina clerked for two federal district court judges in the Central District of California.
 Christina also clerked for an appellate court judge in the United States Court of Appeals for the Ninth Circuit.

 - Los Angeles Business Journal, Top 100 Lawyers, 2022